mtheiley/RaviProgram/Docs/theory.md

 roughly in the middle of the array each time.
 This leads to O(log(n)) divisions and hence Θ(nlog(n)).

+## Distributed / Bucket Sort - O(n)
+Count the occurance of each element by storing them in buckets (i.e. array or hashmap) instead of comparing values against eachother.

 ## Topological Sort (Graph | Directed | Acyclic )
 DFS algorithm is faster for larger graphs.
 ### DFS Algorithm - O(V+E)